ajschoef/sliding-window-analysis/README.md

 For example,

-    docker-compose run app data/raw G 10 0.15
+    docker-compose run app example/path/ G 10 0.15

-The program's output should now be in the generated "results" subdirectory.
+The path_to_data argument should be the same as the one provided in the docker-compose build command.
+After running this command, the program's output should now be in the generated "results" subdirectory.